In this article

 Consider revenue-based financing for your company.
 This approach depends more on revenue than credit scores.
 Lenders receive a percentage of your gross revenues in exchange for providing capital.

-Using a dedicated business credit card can help build your business credit, even if your credit history is poor.
+Using a dedicated business credit card can help build your business credit score, even if your credit history is poor.
 It’s best practice to keep business expenses off your personal credit card.

 Be aware of your provider’s interest rates, balance transfer rates, and annual fees to make sure you can manage on-time payments.

-Whichever financing options you choose, ensure that you pay all bills on time.
+Whichever financing option you choose, ensure that you pay your bills on time.
 This helps develop a strong payment history and build your company's credit.

-Monitoring your business credit closely is crucial for improving your company's financial standing.
-Sign up with one of the three main business credit bureaus—Dun & Bradstreet, Experian, and Equifax—to receive regular reports.
+Closely monitoring your business credit is crucial for improving your company's financial standing.
+Sign up with one of the three main business credit bureaus—Dun & Bradstreet, Experian, or Equifax—to receive regular reports.
 These credit reports help you keep track of your company's finances and monitor your creditworthiness.

 If you're dissatisfied with your business credit score, don't get discouraged.
-You can improve your business credit history by paying bills well before their due dates and keeping an eye on your credit utilization rate.
+You can improve your business credit history by paying bills early and keeping an eye on your credit utilization rate.
 This rate is the ratio of your balance to your credit limit.
 Aim to keep your balance below 30% of your credit limit to demonstrate responsible credit use.
 This leads to a better credit profile and more financing options.

 Like personal finances, always stay vigilant and make informed financial decisions to save money and prepare for your company's future.
 Establishing positive credit habits requires effort, but it pays off in the end.